MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lcs-solutions/regulatory-watch-communication.md

 1. Add a new project by clicking the plus sign (**+**).
 2. Enter a name that uses the following project naming convention: **REG-Alerts-Country/region name**
 3. Enter a project description.
-4. For the product name, specify the latest version of your Dynamics 365 Finance and Operations app.
+4. For the product name, specify the latest version of your Dynamics 365 finance and operations app.
 5. For the product version, specify the latest version.
 6. Specify the industry:
     -   Select **Other** if the solution is related to all industries.